PC-trollbox/very-secure-shell/README.md

   --port=<number> - Set up a port number for usage on server.
 You can use this if you're launching from non-root.
 Default: 26 --pubkey=<string-path> - Set up path to public key.
 Default: "./storeonserver_receive.pem" --privkey=<string-path> - Set up path to private key.
-Default: "./storeonserver_send.pem"
+Default: "./storeonserver_send.pem" --password=<string> - Set up a password for a second layer of authentication.
+The password will also be sent in encryption.
+  --quiet - Remove all info messages.

   No positionals
 ```